catenax-eV/cx-odrl-profile/Readme.md

 # Introduction to the Catena-X ODRL Profile and this Repository

-This repository represents the official **Catena-X Open Digital Rights Language (ODRL) profile**
+This repository represents the official **Catena-X Open Digital Rights Language (ODRL) profile**.

 The primary aim of the **Catena-X ODRL Profile** is to provide standardized contractual modules such as permissions, prohibitions and obligations in a manner such that they can be checked automatically, in a machine-readable format.
-In short: the ODRL profile enables **automatating contractual negotiations** on the Catena-X Data Space as by default, contract negotiations happen electronically via a registered connector.
+In short: the ODRL profile enables **automating contractual negotiations** on the Catena-X Data Space as by default, contract negotiations happen electronically via a registered connector.
 This repository contains the technical definition of the Catena-X ODRL Profile and the legal definitions of the terms used in the Catena-X Data Space during the *Dataspace Protocol Negotiation process* and its resulting agreements.

 All standardized contractual modules referenced in the Catena-X ODRL profile have a legal description, a technical term to reference them ("leftOperand") and in some cases a defined list of possible or allowed or standardized values ("rightOperand").